-The system clock is derived from an internal oscillator and is subdivided into four internally generated non-overlapping clocks, T1~T4.
+The main system clock, derived from either a Crystal/Resonator or RC oscillator is subdivided into four internally generated non-overlapping clocks, T1~T4.
 The Program Counter is incremented at the beginning of the T1 clock during which time a new instruction is fetched.
 The remaining T2~T4 clocks carry out the decoding and execution functions.
 In this way, one T1~T4 clock cycle forms one instruction cycle.
 Although the fetching and execution of instructions takes place in consecutive instruction cycles, the pipelining structure of the microcontroller ensures that instructions are effectively executed in one instruction cycle.
 The exception to this are instructions where the contents of the Program Counter are changed, such as subroutine calls or jumps, in which case the instruction will take one more instruction cycle to execute.

 For instructions involving branches, such as jump or call instructions, two machine cycles are required to complete instruction execution.
 An extra cycle is required as the program takes one cycle to first obtain the actual jump or call address and then another cycle to actually execute the branch.
-The requirement for this extra cycle should be taken into account by programmers in timing sensitive applications.
+The requirement for this extra cycle should be taken into account by programmers in timing sensitive applications